AI Merit Badge

 The technology behind deepfakes is worth understanding, because it is one of the clearest examples of a powerful idea in modern AI: two systems training against each other.

 Picture a forger and a detective learning together.
 The forger creates a fake image and shows it to the detective.
 The detective says real or fake.
 The forger adjusts based on what got caught, and tries again.
 The detective gets better at spotting fakes.
 The forger gets better at making them.
 Repeat this millions of times, automatically, at computer speed.
-After enough rounds, the forger has become precise enough that most people — and even some software — cannot reliably tell the difference.
+After enough rounds, the forger has become precise enough that most people, and even some software, cannot reliably tell the difference.

 The broader point: every photo or video you have seen carries an assumption that it records something that actually happened.
 That assumption is now mathematically breakable.
-For your generation, verifying the authenticity of digital media is not a solved problem — it is an active area of research.
+For your generation, verifying the authenticity of digital media is not a solved problem.
+It is an active area of research.

 Requirement 6